226914011/HKCC_Attendance_Bot/README.md

 * Python 3

 ## How to use this bot
-1.Download all the files
+1.Download all the files<br>
-2.Replace your username and password inside secret.py 3.Execute main.py
+2.Replace your username and password inside secret.py<br>
+3.Execute main.py<br>
-4.Your attendance is marked.
+4.Your attendance is marked<br>

 ## Further Inquiries
 Kindly leave a comment on Github Issues.